-If you’re looking for some Charleston fun out of the sun, we’ve got just the thing.
+If you’re looking for some indoor Charleston fun, we’ve got just the thing.
 Come face to face with a giant sea turtle, enjoy an evening at the theatre, sign up for a candle making workshop, sip local suds during a distillery tour… the options are endless!
 Scroll on to discover 19 of our favorite indoor activities in Charleston.

 Celebrated as America’s first museum, this downtown institution masterfully interprets the cultural and natural history of the Charleston area with hands-on exhibits that include fossils, colonial clothing and more.

 Imagine what it was like to waltz across a ballroom during the age of corsets and kid gloves at two of Charleston's historic dwellings, the Aiken Rhett and Nathaniel Russell houses.
 These museum-quality structures, with their carefully preserved period furnishings, illustrate what life was like for some of Charleston’s most illustrious families during the 1800s.

 Marvel at the South Carolina Aquarium’s Great Ocean Tank before visiting the Sea Turtle Care Center to learn how compassionate staff members are nursing the turtles back to healthy lives.

 Head to the Children’s Museum of the Lowcountry, where the little ones can climb to the top of a medieval castle, take the helm of a Lowcountry pirate ship or create a masterpiece in the museum’s Art Center.

 Visit the Friends of the Hunley museum to learn all about the mystery, discovery and history of the Confederate submarine H.L.
 Hunley, the first submarine ever to sink an enemy ship.

 Home to a variety of priceless firefighting artifacts, including 18 historic engines, this hands-on museum puts you as close to a fire as possible without getting burned.